whydinkov/interspeech-2019/docs/dataset.md

 # Dataset signature

-Dataset consists of 421 channel object, that have following signature
+Dataset consists of 421 ChannelObjects, that have following signature:

-### ChannelObject
+## ChannelObject
+#### Resource representation
 ```
 {
     media: MediaObject,